hanin-mohamed/Docker/README.md

 ## Building a Custom Docker Image for a Project

-### Problem:
+### ❌ Problem:
+You might need to add dependencies, set up configurations, or include your own code.
+Doing this manually every time is tiring and can lead to mistakes.
-Sometimes, you need to create a custom image instead of using existing ones.
+So,sometimes, you create a custom image instead of using existing ones.
 ### Solution: Dockerfile

 A **Dockerfile** is a script that defines how to build an image.